Can we eat our way to a more tolerant society?

 The rules on proscribed foods, which are embossed on the minds of young people during their early socialisation, produce a mindset that leads to such fanaticism.
 Others, who do not conform to these rules, are judged as inferior, to be opposed and even despised.
 It is this mindset that is gaining power in India.
 The growing political intolerance is therefore forged not just in shakhas but also in the kitchens of India.

 There is, however, another trend that is also growing.
 If one goes to the centre of Bengaluru or to the Fort area in Mumbai, one will see a mushrooming of restaurants that serve food from across the world.
-There are restaurants serving Italian, Thai and Chinese food, fusion food, which are referred to as Asian and which include food from Vietnam, Indonesia, Korea and China.
+There are restaurants serving Italian, Thai and Chinese food, fusion food, or Asian food, which includes food from Vietnam, Indonesia, Korea and China.
 Alongside the fanatic Indian, it seems, the food fusionista is also emerging.
 Such Indians are not just prepared to cross the cultural taboos of proscribed food but are also prepared to experiment with elements from different cuisines to produce a new menu of mixed foods.
 Fusionistas are cool about food adventurism.
 Pizza may have begun life as an Italian entrée but has ended up as a Gujarati snack.
 Only the Indian noodle, a Chinese infiltration, has acquired more popular support.
 This food fusion can be called multiculturalism.
-Think of the most multicultural place in the world, New York, and you will see restaurants from everywhere serving every type of food.
-Food diversity is what you see in cities making room for cultural tolerance and diversity of food consumption is a good index of a tolerant society.
+Think of the most multicultural place in the world, New York City, and you will see restaurants from everywhere serving every type of food.
+Food diversity is what you see in cities making room for cultural tolerance.
+Diversity of food consumption is a good index of a tolerant society.
 That is why, I suspect, some people hate Lutyens Delhi.

 If large numbers in India are willing to cross over and become food fusionistas, while loving their mother’s cooking no less then, I believe, we will be a more tolerant country.
 After all, Indian cuisine has evolved through such borrowing that remains inadequately acknowledged.
 I cannot imagine the cultural nationalists from Nagpur thanking the colonial Portuguese for giving us the humble potato and the fiery chilli.
 Even our ubiquitous samosa, it seems, has an overseas debt.
 A tolerant India requires our public spaces to have more diverse foods from everywhere — not just paneer pizzas from Ahmedabad but pork from Nagaland and beef from Kerala.
 Food festivals such as the beef festival at HCU, Hyderabad, or a pork festival at JNU or an Udipi thali at AMU are the way to go if we wish to become a more tolerant society.
 I was delighted to hear, some years ago, of a Marwari friend’s son becoming a chef specialising in fish dishes.
 Think of the mental journey he and his family must have made as they broke the Marwari food taboos.
 This is the future.
 I have often wondered if anyone who has eaten and enjoyed that mutton mince dosa, in the 1970s, at the Delhi School of Economics canteen became a fanatic in later life.